-- Skaters must include steps/linking steps. - The pattern is free, it must cover at least 3⁄4 of the length of the rink.
-It has a time limit depending on the category. - It MUST start from the short side of the rink and can finish in any part of the rink.
+- Skaters must include steps/linking steps. - The pattern is free, it must cover at least 3⁄4 of the rink.
+It has a time limit depending on the category.

 Level Base - Level 1 - Level 2 - Level 3 - Level 4 - ASqB ASq1 ASq2 ASq3 ASq4 A footwork sequence that meets the basic requirements and calling specifications Level B AND perform 4 turns and must include one (1) feature (chosen between feature 1 or 2 only) Level B AND must perform 4 turns and must include two (2) different features (one of them must be feature 1 or 2) Level B AND must perform 6 turns and must include three (3) different features Level B AND must perform 8 turns and must include four (4) different features